Learning to Generate Rigid Body Interactions with Video Diffusion Models: Conclusion

-We introduced \methodname, a physics-guided framework that combines low-level motion control with high-level text conditioning to enable video generation of object interactions and effects in complex scenes.
-Our experiments show that \methodname achieves significant improvements over state-of-the-art models of comparable size, synthesizing realistic multi-object interactions while allowing control over variable object velocities.
-We believe this methodology can inform future work on world models, with potential implications for robotic manipulation, planning, and other applications of embodied decision making.
+We introduced \emph{KineMask}, a framework to enable video generation of object interactions and effects in complex scenes.
+Our experiments show that \emph{KineMask} achieves significant improvements over state-of-the-art models of comparable size, synthesizing realistic multi-object interactions while allowing control over variable object velocities, and demonstrating its applicability and generalization to different VDMs.
+We believe this methodology can inform future work on world models, with potential implications for robotic manipulation, planning, and embodied decision making.

-While effective, {\methodname}’s low-level conditioning is limited to velocity, whereas real-world motion also depends on factors such as friction, shape, mass, and air resistance.
+\paragraph{Limitations and future work.} While effective, KineMask’s low-level conditioning is limited to velocity, whereas real-world motion also depends on factors such as friction, mass, shape, and air resistance.
 Incorporating such controls is a promising direction for making VDM-generated motion more physically accurate.
+Moreover, we believe that extending to soft-body interactions will further improve world modeling capabilities.
 In our inference pipeline on real images (Section~\ref{sec:data}), we further use ChatGPT to generate textual descriptions of rigid-body interactions.
-As shown in Section~\ref{sec:text}, combining text-based conditioning with \methodname enhances realism, highlighting the complementary roles of high-level textual guidance and low-level video control.
-These results support the joint use of both modalities for physically grounded world modeling, and we speculate that advances in multimodal language models~\citep{shukor2025scaling,team2023gemini} may enable text-based physical reasoning to complement video generation.
+As shown in Section~\ref{sec:text}, combining text-based conditioning with KineMask enhances realism, highlighting the complementary roles of high-level textual guidance and low-level video control.
+These results support the joint use of both modalities for physically grounded world modeling, and we speculate that advances in multimodal language models~\cite{shukor2025scaling,team2023gemini} may enable text-based physical reasoning to complement video generation.